datanav/docs/technical/zohocrm-hubspot.rst

 Zohocrm Deal to Hubspot Deal
 ----------------------------
-When a HubSpot Deal has a 100% probability of beeing sold, it  will be synchronized with a Hubspot Deal.
+Every Zohocrm Deal will be synchronized with a Hubspot Deal.

 Once a link between a Zohocrm Deal and a Hubspot Deal is established, it will keep in sync between the two systems, regardless of where it is edited.